Daulat Beg Oldi: Expedition of Said Khan (Etymology)

 Daulat Beg Oldi literally means "spot where the great and rich man died" in Turki.
 There are various folklore about whom this refers to—such as the tale about this place being the location where a large caravan was destroyed, or the tale about this place being the burial site of a rich man and his treasure.

 According to British colonial-era surgeon Henry Walter Bellew, Daulat Baig Oldi means "the lord of the state died here", and the "lord" was early 16th-century Sultan Said Khan of the Yarkent Khanate.
 Said Khan purportedly died at this place while returning to Yarkent from a campaign in Ladakh.
 He is sometimes given the title of Ghaza for his military expeditions.

 The account of this military expedition was recorded by his general, Mirza Muhammad Haidar Dughlat, who was the Sultan's first cousin, in the history titled Tarikh-i-Rashidi (تاریخ رشیدی) (History of Rashid).

 In autumn 1531 (Safar 938 AH), Sultan Said Khan left Yarkand with Haidar and a few thousand men.
 On first crossing the Karakorum, the Sultan fell ill with severe altitude sickness, but managed to recover.
 In the course of a few months of campaigning, they were able to devastate Nubra Valley.
 As winter approached, they split forces.
 The Sultan left for Baltistan; Haidar left for Kashmir.
-In Baltistan, the Sultan encountered a population of friendly Muslims, but he turned on them, killing and enslaving them, possibly because they were Shiites which orthodox Yarkandi Sunnis considered.
+In Baltistan, the Sultan encountered a population of friendly Muslims, but he turned on them, killing and enslaving them, possibly because they were Shiites which orthodox Yarkandi Sunnis considered heretic.
 On the way to Kashmir, Haider defeated the Dras near Zoji La.
 In Kashmir, he and his troops were hosted by the king of Srinagar.
 In the spring, the two parties met up again in Maryul, and the Sultan decided to return to Yarkand, but instructed Haider to conquer Tibet for Islam before his departure.

 On his way back to Yarkand in the summer of 1533 (end of 939 AH), the Sultan once again suffered severe altitude sickness.
 This time he succumbed near Karakoram Pass.
 Bellew argues that the location of his death was at Daulat Beg Oldi.
 News of the sultan's death led to a bloody struggle for the succession, ending in the ascension of Abdurashid Khan.
 Abdurashid Khan recalled the forces in Tibet and exiled Haidar.
 By then, Haidar had had some successes against the Changpa Tibetans of Baryang, but his forces suffered greatly from the altitude and elements.
 By the time the army returned to Yarkand, of the original several thousands, fewer than a dozen were left.
 The exiled Haidar took refuge with his maternal aunt in Badakhshan.
 He eventually joined the ranks of the Mughal Empire, where he wrote the Tarikh-i-Rashidi.